cloudbridgeuy/rargs/web/content/docs/usage/arguments.md

 Some important notes:

-1. Argument descriptions can include spaces and ANSI escape sequences.
+- Argument descriptions can include spaces and ANSI escape sequences.
-2. Use double quotes to set default values that contain spaces.
+- Use double quotes to set default values that contain spaces.
-3. Escape the `|` character when defining a list of pre-defined values.
+- The default value for an argument that only supports a list of pre-defined values should be the first value in the list.
-4. The default value for an argument that only supports a list of pre-defined values should be the first value in the list.
+- The values for _multiple_ arguments are stored inside a bash array.

 > The current implementation of `multiple` arguments requires all positional arguments to be _required_.
 This is a known issue that will be addressed in future versions.